dwsJason/gslaplay/README.md

 Care is taken in the encoder, to make sure the 65816 does not have to cross bank boundaries during any copy.
 This is so we can use the MVN instruction, and so we can reduce the number of bank checks in the code.
-Some bank checks will be required, because we are dealing with data sizes that exceed 64KB at times.

-We will have an opcode, that says “source data bank has changed”
+We have an opcode, that says “source data bank has changed”

 Goals include a good balance between file size, and playback performance (since one often makes a trade off with the other).